-Section 8B.14 NO TRAIN HORN Sign (W10-9)
+Section 8B.11 NO TRAIN HORN Sign (W10-9)

-A NO TRAIN HORN (W10-9) sign (see Figure 8B-5) shall be installed at each highway-rail grade crossing where there is a Federal Railroad Administration authorization for trains to not sound a horn.
-The sign shall be mounted as a supplemental plaque below the Highway-Rail Grade Crossing Advance Warning (W10-1) sign (see Figure 8B-2).
+A NO TRAIN HORN (W10-9) sign shall be installed at each highway-rail grade crossing where there is a Federal Railroad Administration authorization for trains to not sound a horn.
+The sign shall be mounted as a supplemental plaque below the Advance Warning (W10-1) sign.

-Section 8B.15 NO SIGNAL Sign (W10-10) or NO GATES OR LIGHTS Sign (W10-13) Option:
+Section 8B.12 NO SIGNAL Sign (W10-10)

-A NO SIGNAL (W10-10) sign or a NO GATES OR LIGHTS (W10-13) sign (see Figure 8B-5) may be installed at highway-rail grade crossings that are not equipped with automated signals.
+A NO SIGNAL (W10-10) sign may be installed at highway-rail grade crossings that are not equipped with automated signals.

-The NO SIGNAL (W10-10) sign or the NO GATES OR LIGHTS (W10-13) sign may be mounted as a supplemental plaque below the Advance Warning (W10-1) sign.
+The NO SIGNAL sign may be mounted as a supplemental plaque below the Advance Warning sign.

-Section 8B.16 LOOK Sign (R15-8)
+Section 8B.13 LOOK Sign (R15-8)

-At highway-rail grade crossings, the LOOK (R15-8) sign (see Figure 8B-3) may be mounted as a supplemental plaque on the Crossbuck (R15-1) sign post, or as a separate sign in the immediate vicinity of the highway-rail grade crossing on the railroad right-of-way.
+At highway-rail grade crossings that do not have active warning devices, the LOOK (R15-8) sign may be mounted as a supplemental plaque on the Crossbuck (R15-1) sign post, or as a separate sign in the immediate vicinity of the highway-rail grade crossing on the railroad right-of-way.